capri-docking/capri-docking.github.io/capri-covid/T181/T181-index.md

 comments: false
 image:
   feature: pages/banner_publications.png

 ---

-This page provides information about the predictions and analyses of the CAPRI COVID Round 51, targets T181.
+This page provides information about the predictions and analyses of the CAPRI COVID Round 51, target T181.

 #### Table of Contents
 {:.no_toc}